2019 Rice Acceptance Rate: Class of 2023

 So, you’re thinking about applying to Rice, and you’re curious about your chances of admission.
-Well, we’re here to help!
-Of course, there are a lot of factors in the admissions process, and it’s impossible to accurately predict whether you’ll be admitted or not.
+There are a lot of factors in the admissions process.
 However, the most important factors in the admissions game are your GPA and test scores.
-So, using those as a measure, we can give you an estimate of your chances.

-With an acceptance rate of 16%, admission to Rice is very competitive.
-Based on our analysis, to have a good chance of being admitted, you need to be at the very top of your class, and have an SAT score of close to 1570, or an ACT score of around 34.
+With an acceptance rate of 8.7%, admission to Rice is very competitive.
+Based on our analysis, to have a good chance of being admitted, you need to be at the very top of your class and have an SAT score of close to 1550, or an ACT score of around 35.

 Not quite there?
 You still have a chance of getting in, but it’s in the single digits.
 Let’s take a closer look at Rice admission statistics.

 - Rice’s acceptance rate in 2019 was 8.7%

 - For the class of 2023, out of 27,084 applicants, Rice admitted 2,364

 - The average GPA of admitted applicants was 4.11

 - The average SAT score was 1510

 For students who took the ACT, the 25th percentile score of successful applicants was 33, and the 75th percentile score was 35.

 For students who took the SAT, the 25th percentile score was 1460.
 The 75th percentile score was 1550.